stevenmaguire/steven.pizza/README.md

-## shrinkage.fyi
+## steven.pizza

-The collection of knowledge about things that are perceived to be shrinking, powered by [Jigsaw](https://jigsaw.tighten.com/docs/installation/).
+If you are looking for a way to say "thank you", "I appreciate you", "I owe you one", or any other sentiment of gratitude, powered by [Jigsaw](https://jigsaw.tighten.com/docs/installation/).

 ## getting started